lmidy/P03-ReviewsAPI/README.md

 Supports operations for writing reviews and listing reviews for a product but with no sorting or filtering.

 ### Prerequisites
-MySQL needs to be installed and configured.
-Instructions provided separately.
+MySQL needs to be installed and configured with schema called reviewsdb and username and password that is application.properties file

 ### Getting Started
 * Configure the MySQL Datasource in application.properties.